Ex-WWU student gets probation for posting ‘lynch her’ about black student leader

 Here’s an explanation of what "bias crime" actually means.

 Soon afterward, profanity-laced hate speech directed at students of color began appearing on social media.
-One of the posts, on the anonymous social messaging application Yik Yak, said: “Let’s lynch her.”
+One of the posts, on the anonymous social-messaging application Yik Yak, said: “Let’s lynch her.”

 Most Read Stories